 courses/areas covered: Wessex and West Country

-Jackie is a regular face at Point-to-Points in the Midlands, South Midlands and East Anglia areas, as well as travelling further field on occasions.
+Jackie is a regular face at Point-to-Points in the Midlands, South Midlands and East Anglia areas, as well as travelling further afield on occasions.
 Jackie is well-known within the sport and is also behind the equine supplement EQmach, the sponsor of popular rider Sam Davies-Thomas.
 Jackie divides her time between running her business, attending Point-to-Points and spending time at her holiday home in Mallorca.

 courses/areas covered: East Anglia, Midlands, South Midlands